MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md

   - On Hyper-V servers that host virtual DCs, you should use SCSI physical drives.
 If your scenario doesn't let you use SCSI drives, you should disable write caching on the Advanced Technology Attachment (ATA) or Integrated Drive Electronics (IDE) drive you're using instead.
 For more information, see [Event ID 1539 – Database Integrity](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/dd941847(v=ws.10)).

-### Operational practices to avoid <!--Better title?--->
+### Operational restrictions for VM domain controllers

 Domain controllers running on VMs have operational restrictions that don't apply to DCs running on physical machines.
 When you use a virtualized DC, you must follow these guidelines:

 - Don't pause, stop, or store the saved state of a DC in a VM longer than the forest's tombstone lifetime.
-Resuming a saved state that's been paused or saved longer than the tombstone lifetime can interfere with replication.
+Resuming a saved state that you paused or saved longer than the tombstone lifetime can interfere with replication.
 To learn how to determine the tombstone lifetime for the forest, see [Determine the tombstone lifetime for the forest](/previous-versions/windows/it-pro/windows-server-2003/cc784932(v=ws.10)).

 - Don't copy or clone VHDs.

 - Don't take or use snapshots of virtual DCs.
 You should use a more permanent and reliable backup method instead.

-- Don't use differencing disk VHDs on a VM you've configured as a DC. <!--We've already talked about this in a previous section.
+- Don't use differencing disk VHDs on a VM you configured to be a DC. <!--We've already talked about this in a previous section.
 I think I should remove one of the redundant sections and put it either in that section or this one.-->

 - Don't use the Export feature on a VM running a DC.

-- Don't restore or roll back your DC or the contents of an Active Directory database using a method that isn't a supported backup.
+- Don't restore or roll back your DC or the contents of an Active Directory database using an unsupported backup method.

 ## Backup and restore considerations